 - Airline Partners: OneWorld Airlines, GOL, JetBlue

-- Credit Cards: American Airlines co-branded credit cards.
-Base points only.
-Bonus points earned in bonus categories and sign up bonuses do not count.
+- Credit Cards: American Airlines aadvantage credit cards.
+Credit cards for purchases earn base points only.
+Bonus miles per dollar spent earned in bonus categories and sign up bonuses do not count.

 Do note, that cars and hotels have their own loyalty programs.
 Cars and hotels usually let you choose if you want to earn points in their program towards free stays and rentals, or credit the points to a partner program.
 In this case, to earn loyalty points you will have to credit the miles to American Airlines instead of the hotel or car rental program.
-I personally thing this is a bad choice, as I value free car rentals and hotel stays.
-Yet, this is up to you.
+I personally think this is a bad choice, as I value free car rentals and hotel stays.

-The easiest way to earn American Airlines loyalty points will be through credit card spending and their online portals.
-AAdvantage Eshopping awards miles for shopping online.
-Earn miles at over 1200 online stores from Walmart, to Bestbuy, to Home depot and beyond.
+The easiest way to earn American Airlines loyalty points will be through credit card spending and online portals.
+AAdvantage Eshopping awards miles based on online activity.
+Earn eligible miles with aadvantage partners, at over 1200 online stores.
+Earn everywhere from Walmart, to Bestbuy and beyond.
 Usually, online shopping earns between 1-10 points per dollar spent.
 Similarly, Simplymiles award bonus points for shopping in locations where you already shop.
-Link offers to your cobranded American Airline cards to earn miles.
+Link offers to your aadvangte credit card to earn additional miles.

 American Airlines Elite Status Levels

-American Airlines still has four elite status level.
-To earn status, you must earn enough loyalty points through engagement of American Airlines and their loyalty partners.
+American Airlines has four elite status level.
+To earn status, you must earn loyalty points through engagement of American Airlines and their loyalty partners.